sergiocampama/Launchpad/README.md

 	cd ..

-Now we will need to download, patch and install the specific versions of binutils, gcc and gdb that will be used in mspgcc.
-This instructions are inside the patch files, but I list them here for a better reference.
+Now we will need to download, patch, compile and install the specific versions of binutils, gcc and gdb that will be used in mspgcc.
 The bin directory will reside in /usr/local/bin for this instructions.

 	wget http://ftpmirror.gnu.org/binutils/binutils-2.21.1a.tar.bz2